apacheignite/documentation/sql/dml.md

 Initially, SQL engine generates and executes a `SELECT` query based on `UPDATE's `WHERE` clause and only after that modifies existing values that satisfy the clause result.

 The modification is performed with the usage of `cache.invokeAll(...)` operation.
 Basically, it means that once the result of the `SELECT` query is ready, SQL Engine will prepare a number of `EntryProcessors` and will execute all of them using `cache.invokeAll(...)` operation.
 Next, while the data will be being modified using `EntryProcessors` additional checks will be performed to be sure  that nobody has interfered between the `SELECT` and the actual update.

+This is simple example shows how to execute an `UPDATE` query in Apache Ignite.
 [block:code]
 {
   "codes": [